floooh/sokol/README.md

 Eventually Oryol will just be a thin C++ layer over Sokol.

+A blog post with more background info: [A Tour of sokol_gfx.h](http://floooh.github.io/2017/07/29/sokol-gfx-tour.html)

 ### sokol_gfx.h:

 - wrapper around GLES2/WebGL, GL3.3, D3D11 and Metal with a